menu close

 Organisational Alignment & commitment

-Implementing CPS 234 often requires significant organizational changes and a cultural shift towards prioritizing information security.
-This may involve redefining roles and responsibilities, establishing new processes and procedures, and fostering a security-aware culture throughout the organization.
+Implementing CPS 234 often requires significant organisational changes and a cultural shift towards prioritising information security.
+This may involve redefining roles and responsibilities, establishing new processes and procedures, and fostering a security-aware culture throughout the organisation.
 Resistance to change and the need for employee training and awareness programs can pose challenges during implementation.

 Complexity and Scope